typestack/routing-controllers/README.md

     @Get("/posts")
     getAllPosts(@Req() request: any, @Res() response: any) {
         // some response functions don't return the response object,
-        // so you need to return it explicitly response.redirect("/users");
+        // so it needs to be returned explicitly response.redirect("/users");

         return response;